Why Do Christians Suffer?

 God’s prophet Habakkuk says: “Though the fig tree does not bud and there are no grapes on the vines, though the olive crop fails and the fields produce no food, though there are no sheep in the pen and no cattle in the stalls, yet I will rejoice in the Lord, I will be joyful in God my Savior.
 The Sovereign Lord is my strength; He makes my feet like the feet of a deer, He enables me to tread on the heights.4

-Prayer: Lord Jesus, you know your sheep by name, be our Shepherd this day.
+Prayer: Lord Jesus, You know Your sheep by name, be our Shepherd today.
 When we are burdened by the cares of life, give us rest.
 When we are helpless against the enemies of our souls, be our Defender.
 When we are hungry, feed us.
 When we are weary, restore us.
 When we are vulnerable, protect us.
-Guard us, keep us, shield us, so that we may experience your loving care this day and all our lives.
-We pray in your name.
+Guard us, keep us, shield us, so that we may experience Your loving care today and all our lives.
+We pray in Your name.
 Amen.5